 Can individuals apply for a Spectrum Digital Education Grant?

 No. Awards will only be granted to 501(c)(3) organizations.

-How much funding is being awarded to organizations?
+How much funding is being awarded?

 Can I use part of my Spectrum Digital Education Grant to cover operational costs?

 Yes, up to 10 percent of the grant awarded can be spent on operational costs.

 Can the organization use the grant to pay its Spectrum bill?

 No. The funding cannot be used to pay any Spectrum bill.